 Visiting safely during the Covid-19 outbreak

-However, we know our green spaces may continue to be popular spots for those wanting to make the most of their daily exercise.
+Yes.
+We recognise our green spaces continue to be popular spots for those wanting to make the most of time outdoors.
 Please make sure you’re staying safe and enabling others to do the same by following these guidelines:

 - Look out for each other – be aware that we may not have staff on site when you visit, and that emergency services may also be slower to respond at the moment if you need help.
 And of course, if you’re unwell, please stay at home.